Efficient Methods for Non-stationary Online Learning: Omitted Details for Adaptive Regret Minimization

 Combining the above lemma with the regret bound for base-learners, we can obtain the adaptive regret for any interval in the geometric covering intervals $\tilde{\mathcal{C}}$ defined in~\pref{eq:covering}. \begin{myLemma} Under Assumptions~\ref{assumption:bounded-gradient},~\ref{assumption:bounded-domain}, and~\ref{assumption:smoothness}, for any interval $[i, j] \in \tilde{\mathcal{C}}$ in the geometric covering intervals defined in~\pref{eq:covering}, at the beginning of which we assume the $m$-th base-learner is initialized, Algorithm~\ref{alg:problem-dependent-adaptive} ensures for any time $t \in [i, j]$ and any comparator $\u \in \X$,

 where we denote $\mu_t = \ln(1 + (1 + \ln(1+t))/(2e))$.

 Also, Algorithm~\ref{alg:problem-dependent-adaptive} ensures the bound in terms of the cumulative loss of the comparator,

-\end{myLemma} It is worth emphasizing that, the regret bound in terms of the cumulative loss of final decision $\{\x_t\}$ plays a key role in proving the worst-case adaptive regret bound in Theorem~\ref{thm:small-loss-adaptive}.
+\end{myLemma} It is worth emphasizing that, the regret bound in terms of the cumulative loss of final decisions $\{\x_t\}$ plays a key role in proving the worst-case adaptive regret bound in Theorem~\ref{thm:small-loss-adaptive}.

 The next lemma states that by the smooth and non-negative nature of loss functions, we can estimate the cumulative loss of any comparator $\u \in \X$ by the markers maintained by the problem-dependent scheduling. \begin{myLemma} Under Assumptions~\ref{assumption:bounded-gradient},~\ref{assumption:bounded-domain}, and~\ref{assumption:smoothness}, for any interval $[s_m, s_{m+1} -1]$ determined by two consecutive intervals $s_m$ and $s_{m+1}$, where we denote by $s_m$ the $m$-th marker, Algorithm~\ref{alg:problem-dependent-adaptive} ensures that for any comparator $\u \in \X$,